zuoxingdong/ML-LaTeX-Shortcuts/README.md

 - Compact summary of key idea: which problem the paper tries to solve ?
 How they solve it ?
 - Mathematical derivations of useful tools presented in the paper.
 - File type:
-  - Non-math (easy and quick): Markdown and Figures
+  - Non-math (easy and quick): Markdown and figures
   - Math-based: PDF+LaTeX

 ## Main focus: